What to Look for When Comparing Medical Aids

 Choosing the right Medical Aid plan can be one of the most important decisions you make for your family’s health and financial security.
 Especially in South Africa, where private healthcare can come with eye-watering price tags, your Medical Aid isn’t just another debit order — it’s your safety net when life happens.

 That’s where Hippo comes in.
-Our free Medical Aid comparison tool helps you quickly and clearly compare plans, benefits, and premiums — side by side — so you can make an informed decision that suits your lifestyle and pocket.
+Our free Medical Aid comparison tool helps you quickly and clearly compare plans, benefits and premiums side by side, so you can make an informed decision that suits your lifestyle and pocket.

 Not all Medical Aid plans are created equal.
-Prices, benefits, and provider networks can vary dramatically between schemes, even when the plans sound similar.
-Two options may both promise “comprehensive cover,” but one might pay your full hospital bill, while the other only covers a portion of it at Medical Aid rates, leaving you with a hefty shortfall.
+Prices, benefits and provider networks can vary dramatically between schemes, even when the plans sound similar.
+Two options may both promise comprehensive cover, but one might pay your full hospital bill, while the other only covers a portion of it at Medical Aid rates, leaving you with a hefty shortfall.

-For example, one plan might charge R2,000 a month and cover 100% of hospital costs at network hospitals, while another at R3,500 could include unlimited GP visits, chronic medication, and maternity cover.
+For example, one plan might charge R2,000 a month and cover 100% of hospital costs at network hospitals, while another at R3,500 could include unlimited GP visits, chronic medication and maternity cover.
 The higher premium might actually save you more in out-of-pocket expenses if you’re managing a chronic condition or expecting a baby.

 In short, comparing helps you avoid costly surprises and ensures you’re not paying for benefits you’ll never use.

-Compare Medical Aid Plans
+How to Compare Medical Aid Plans

 Before you start comparing plans, take stock of what you and your family really need from your Medical Aid.